 If you don’t like cookies, you can have your web browser reject the cookies.
 Please see your browser functions to learn more.
 Some features of the site may not work if you set your web browser to decline or delete cookies.

 The Globalist may use service providers, such as Google Analytics, to collect information about your use of our site over time for non-advertising purposes.
 Your data collected via Google Analytics has been anonymized.
 To learn more about what data Google Analytics collects, and download a browser add-on to opt-out of Google Analytics, please visit https://support.google.com/analytics/answer/6004245

-Our newsletter subscribers’ email addresses are stored in an online database.
+The Globalist collects and stores subscribers’ email addresses.
 We use these addresses to send announcements and alerts, which subscribers can opt out of at any time.
-We also reserve the right to use these addresses to contact our subscribers at other times.

 Visitors should be advised that The Globalist’s website links to other sites, each of which is beyond The Globalist’s control.
 Because of the nature of the Internet, The Globalist cannot be responsible for the content or privacy policies of the websites to which it links.

 The Globalist uses third party services to perform functions on our behalf.
 These may include hosting, content management, social media integration, analytics, and other functions.
 These services may have access to personal information if needed to perform their activities and are required to maintain the confidentiality and security of the information provided.
 Visitors should consult the privacy policies of those third parties to learn more.